Title image: one of my favourite quotes from Arnold 2006

 In this video, Chansley begins by stating he is a super soldier.
 More specifically, he is a shaman within the top secret government super soldier program.
 If you hear “super soldier” and immediately think of Captain America, yes!
 That’s exactly what we’re talking about here.
 Chansley believes that comic books are actually a form of soft disclosure, meaning there are secrets about real life information hidden in the pages of comics (he alleges that Marvel comic artist/writer Jack Kirby was a CIA agent who hid these secrets in the comics he wrote).
 He says that because of the position of where he currently sits in the super soldier program, Chansley is able to share those secrets.
 Chansley believes in the idea that shamanism is an ancient religion that is the root of all religions (although he is definitely engaging in Carlos Castaneda’s New Age appropriation of shamanism) and claims that Captain America is actually a representation of ancient First Nations shamans (again, the whole soft disclosure thing), as all super heroes/soldiers are.
 Hence, wearing a First Nations appropriated headdress is a signifier of Chansley’s shaman and super soldier status.

 Chansley believes super soldiers are “starseeds” (he also lists some other names for them, but they all mean the same thing).
 Starseeds are people who have an extraterrestrial consciousness inside of their body.
 He blends this with other New Age beliefs, such as multiple realities (which again he claims are proven by the multiple timelines and dimensions included in comics).
 He talks about how people need to expand their consciousness in order to access these other realities (you might recognize this concept from my post about the Atlantis talk I went to a few years ago), and that psychotropic plants help with that (this is the Castaneda influence).
-He talks about how even ancient Egyptians were aware of this and that’s why they built their pyramids on special ley lines – the lines increased the magnetic energy frequencies inside the pyramids, and combing that enhanced energy with psychotropic plant use allowed Egyptians to expand their consciousnesses.
+He talks about how even ancient Egyptians were aware of this and that’s why they built their pyramids on special ley lines – the lines increased the magnetic energy frequencies inside the pyramids, and combining that enhanced energy with psychotropic plant use allowed Egyptians to expand their consciousnesses.